 Elecnor Deimos, a Spanish aerospace and defence company, has been actively engaged in the mission since the assessment phase, when they conducted trajectory calculations for resonant orbits and low-thrust manoeuvres.
 The company has made a significant contribution to the strategy for the development and testing of flight systems.
 Complicated tests were carried out on stands using simulators and real aircraft.

 These factors have all been successfully tested:

 - flight control systems and avionics

 - operation of control centre consistency

 During testing, Elecnor Deimos engineers constantly analysed the processes and made reports on each step in order to prepare for the launch of the mission as efficiently as possible and eliminate any possible failures and malfunctions in the systems.

-Solar Orbiter’ mission is designed to protect the planet and thereby improve the living conditions of humanity.
-Solar flares, coronal mass ejections negatively affect telecommunications, computers, navigation systems, power grids and the health of living organisms.
-Timely receiving data on the processes occurring on the Sun and near it, you can take protective measures, minimise negative consequences or prevent them altogether, and that is the precise goal of the Solar Orbiter mission.
+The Solar Orbiter mission is designed to protect the planet and thereby improve the living conditions of humanity.
+Solar flares and coronal mass ejections negatively affect telecommunications, computers, navigation systems, power grids and the health of living organisms.
+Receiving data about the processes occurring on the Sun and in its vicinity in a timely manner enables space-borne and terrestrial operators to implement protective measures, minimise negative consequences, or even prevent them, and this is precisely the goal of the Solar Orbiter mission.

 NASA’s Parker Solar Probe is a groundbreaking mission launched in 2018 to explore the sun’s outermost atmosphere, known as the corona.
 Named after astrophysicist Eugene Parker, it aims to unravel the mysteries of the corona, including why it’s significantly hotter than the Sun’s surface and what drives the solar wind that affects Earth and our solar system.